-This course focuses on preparing students to learn the skills needed to conduct a research project in GCS 4901.
-It provides students with an understanding on how to begin with a research topic, how to conduct literature review, various research methods, ethical principles and the elements of research process within quantitative and qualitative approaches.
+This course focuses on preparing students to conduct an innovative social research project in GCS4901.
+It equips students with skills and knowledge in problem identification, design thinking, literature review, research methods, prototyping, ethical principles and the elements of research process within quantitative and qualitative approaches.
 Students will be required to form groups and prepare a research topic to be presented in the tutorials.
 They will then be required to write up a research proposal using the knowledge they learn and the comments gathered in the tutorials.